Top 10 Best Shimmer Body Lotions: Compare & Save

 What if I want to feel like a glittery, walking disco ball?

 That’s fabulous and some days I’m right there with you.
 Some shimmer lotions are buildable so if you go back in and apply a second or third layer, even as only a highlight, you’ll be greatly increasing your sparkle.
-Or you can keep an eye out for my best body glitter post.
+For true magical unicorn sparkle, read my guide to the best body glitter products.

 1. Juicy Skin Care’s Gold Glitter Up